Wildsight Golden – A History of Golden Conservation

 Community Presentations, Community Clean-ups and Wild Walks

 Wildsight Golden has hosted numerous educational presentations, films, nature walks and speakers in the community with topics such as orchids, wolverines, wild edible native plants, beavers and much more.
-We also hosted our first Wild and Scenic Film Festival in 2018 and are planning a local film festival for February 2020.
-Each year we also participate in a community clean-up and potluck at Reflection Lake.
+We also hosted our first Wild and Scenic Film Festival in 2018.
+Each year we also organise a community clean-up and potluck at Reflection Lake to celebrate Earth Day.

 Responsible Cat Ownership